misttech/fuchsia/docs/ipc-design/memory-attribution.md

-If we relax the kernel's message size limit to allow large or arbitrary sized messages, we get the problem that a server can cause DoS of a client process by allocating a large reply message on its behalf.
+If we relax the kernel's message size limit to allow large or arbitrary sized messages, we get the problem that a server can cause DoS of a client process by allocating a large reply message on the client's behalf.

 There are a couple of ways we could address that: